nayana-vinod/Labyrinth/README.md

 # CryptIQ
-A Website for the event
+A Website for an event conducted on behalf of IEEE